FAR-Lab/Interactive-Lab-Hub/Lab 1/README.md

 https://youtube.com/shorts/9iTrWCWAa60?si=6_9f6S8R_mHE0Dvx

-\*\***Please indicate anyone you collaborated with on this Lab.**\*\* We were inspired by the
+\*\***Please indicate anyone you collaborated with on this Lab.**\*\* We were inspired by the example in class.
+Also we got inspiration from some classmates,